You are here

 The brick hearths of the fireplaces were often renewed in color by painting them with a mixture of clay and water.
 Whoever was assigned the task of painting our hearth bricks would get a can and go over the hills of clay.
 The can was filled with the most vivid red clay that could be found.
 Next, a mop was made for the daubing process by tying a rag around a stick several times until it was a thick wad of cloth.
 I delighted in making mud pies, so it was fun whenever I was given the task of painting this gooey mixture on the bricks, with this homemade applicator.

 Treasured brass andirons that had been handed down from generation to generation were in one of our fireplaces.
-Beds of red coals, intense heat and along years of usage had worn their long iron legs thin, but we continued to use them for many more years.
+Beds of red coals, intense heat and long years of usage had worn their long iron legs thin, but we continued to use them for many more years.

 The houses in Brooklyn were mainly framed of lumber and had five or six rooms.
 Most houses had long green blinds of shutters at the windows.
 At the beginning of nightfall, a member of the family was delegated the job of seeing that the blinds were closed and locked for the night.
 Locking the blinds gave an added feeling of security.